Are you looking to network with other healthcare providers in Washington, DC or Tysons Corner, Virginia?

 Find the right team by networking.

-Continuing with the theme of “it’s not what you know, but who you know,” meeting the right people can help you down the road when you’re ready to hire.
+Continuing with the theme of “it’s not what you know, but who you know,” meeting the right people can help you down the road when you’re ready to hire and retain the right team for your private practice.

-Let’s say, for example, a lot of your patients ask about chiropractic services, to the point where you feel like it might be worthwhile to hire a chiropractor to provide those services in house.
+Let’s say, a lot of your patients ask about chiropractic services, you may start to feel like it might be worthwhile to hire a chiropractor to provide those services in house.

 Wouldn’t you rather hire the chiropractor you’ve been referring patients to for years, who you know and trust to deliver excellent care to your patients, than a stranger off the street?